-My role was a debriefer.
+My role was a debriefer, and my job was to ask a lot of questions, and analyze and synthesize the research data.
 From research and conversations, I found there was a fundamental issue of distrust in the accuracy of the application, the Uber systems, and between the driver and rider – creating a sense of uncertainty about the entire process.

 To deeply understand the problem, my team and I worked on affinity mapping to review the trend patterns and differences in problems in different contexts.